matthewJamesAbbott/GlassBoxAI-Transformer/README.md

 we are not far I have the distributed system working now.

-please be patient I wish to make us a method of off loading layers over bonded thunderport via layer 2 network (which is going so dont think you can patent it :) ).
+please be patient I wish to make us a method of off loading layers over bonded thunderbolt via layer 2 network (which is going so dont think you can patent it :) ).